Intel announces Arizona expansion as chipmaker seeks footing

 Intel has a history of making splashy announcements that don’t immediately pan out.
 A decade ago, the company announced plans to build a new multibillion-dollar factory in Chandler while President Barack Obama visited Intel’s plant in Hillsboro, Oregon.
 That facility, known as Fab 42, was put on ice for years, was announced again alongside President Donald Trump in 2017 and finally opened late last year.

 The company, which earned nearly $21 billion last year on revenue of $78 billion, is eligible for up to $90 million in state tax credits if it fulfils the job and investment commitments it made Tuesday, said Sandra Watson, head of the Arizona Commerce Authority, the state’s economic development agency.
-State lawmakers on Monday rushed through legislation to more than double the funding available for the program, which Ducey signed into law hours before Intel’s announcement.
+State lawmakers on Monday rushed through legislation to boost the funding available for the program from $70 million to $125 million a year, which Ducey signed into law hours before Intel’s announcement.

 Intel began operations in Arizona in 1980, when it established its facility in West Chandler.
 It later expanded to a second campus several miles away in the sprawling suburb’s Ocotillo region.

-Note: This story has been corrected to show that state lawmakers boosted funding for a tax credit program from $70 million to $125 million, not more than double.